Watch for the early warning signs

 The Roads and Maritime Services website has online rest area maps with roadside locations throughout NSW.

 Stop and revive

-About 80 Driver Reviver sites operate across NSW at peak holiday periods.
+Driver Reviver sites operate across NSW at peak holiday periods.
 They offer a safe place to stop for a biscuit and a cup of Bushells tea or coffee.
 These sites are clearly signposted and are supported by Bushells Tea and the Centre for Road Safety.
 The Driver Reviver program is run by volunteer community groups including the Volunteer Rescue Association, State Emergency Services and Lions Club International.

 * Caffeine is not suitable for some individuals and can be harmful.
 Limits on the daily consumption of caffeine are recommended.